BasicWolf/zblog/src/content/articles/2021_06_23_accelerate/2021_06_23_accelerate.rst

-Accelerate: The Science of Lean Software and DevOps - Book review
+Accelerate: The Science of Lean Software and DevOps - book review
 =================================================================

 :slug: accelerate_book_review